Yum China: Regulatory Concerns Hit A Pandemic-Battered Stock (NYSE:YUMC)

 Dual Listing To Lift Valuation

 First of all, in an election year in the U.S., the criticism against Chinese firms could be just the political rhetoric.
 A possible delisting could impact its market liquidity and hurt the share price, even though the risk is low for YUMC given the master license agreement with its former U.S. parent Yum!
 Brands, Inc. (YUM).
 However, the Chinese tech giants from Baidu, Inc. (BIDU) to JD.com, Inc. (JD) are already making a beeline for a dual listing in Hong Kong, an idea considered by YUMC back in last January.
 The rival exchanges will be more than happy to welcome the exiting Chinese firms which for years failed to attract a premium valuation given the heightened regulatory risk.
-Furthermore, the listings closer to home could attract steep valuations from domestic investors who will be more comfortable with the accounting standards and the level transparency of the local firms.
+Furthermore, the listings closer to home could attract steep valuations from domestic investors who will be more comfortable with the accounting standards and the level of transparency of the local firms.
 However, in the event of a potential dual listing, YUMC’s per share earnings could suffer as it has already suspended the share buybacks.

 Conclusion